cedricarts/sorting-algorithm-visualizer.github.io/README.md

 Features

-15 Sorting Algorithms: Includes a wide variety of algorithms, from common to more obscure.
+- 15 Sorting Algorithms: Includes a wide variety of algorithms, from common to more obscure.

-Interactive Controls: Adjust the array size and sorting speed.
+-Interactive Controls: Adjust the array size and sorting speed.

-Real-time Visualization: Color-coded bars show comparisons, swaps, and sorted elements.
+- Real-time Visualization: Color-coded bars show comparisons, swaps, and sorted elements.

-Performance Timer: See how long each algorithm takes to run.
+- Performance Timer: See how long each algorithm takes to run.

-Audio Feedback: Hear the algorithms at work with sounds for comparisons and swaps.
+- Audio Feedback: Hear the algorithms at work with sounds for comparisons and swaps.

-Pseudocode Display: See the pseudocode for the selected algorithm update in real-time.
+- Pseudocode Display: See the pseudocode for the selected algorithm update in real-time.

-Single-File Application: The entire project (HTML, CSS, and JavaScript) is contained in one file.
+- Single-File Application: The entire project (HTML, CSS, and JavaScript) is contained in one file.

-Algorithms Included
+# Algorithms Included:

-Bubble Sort
+  - Bubble Sort

-Selection Sort
+  - Selection Sort

-Insertion Sort
+  - Insertion Sort

-Merge Sort
+  - Merge Sort

-Quick Sort
+  - Quick Sort

-Heap Sort
+  - Heap Sort

-Shell Sort
+  - Shell Sort

-Cocktail Shaker Sort
+  - Cocktail Shaker Sort

-Comb Sort
+  - Comb Sort

-Gnome Sort
+  - Gnome Sort

-Radix Sort (LSD)
+  - Radix Sort (LSD)

-Counting Sort
+  - Counting Sort

-Bucket Sort
+  - Bucket Sort

-Pancake Sort
+  - Pancake Sort

-Bogo Sort (Warning: Very slow!)
+  - Bogo Sort (Warning: Very slow!)

 How to Use